BurraAbhishek/BurraAbhishek/README.md

 ### Python Programming

 The first course which I was taught during my undergraduation was Python programming.
 Soon, I began to use Python for almost everything.
-I'm currently learning about Artificial Intelligence, Machine Learning, Data Science and Large Scale Data Processing using Hadoop and MapReduce.
+I'm currently learning Artificial Intelligence, Machine Learning, Data Science and Large Scale Data Processing using Hadoop and MapReduce.

 ## Contact: